The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Midtown / Cherry Street City

-Cherry Street is Tulsa's restaurant and nightlife corridor, but the residential streets behind it are tree-lined and quiet.
+Cherry Street is Tulsa's restaurant and nightlife corridor: the place you go on date night.
+But the residential streets behind it are tree-lined and surprisingly quiet.
 Mix of apartments and bungalows.
+The Philbrook Museum is literally in your backyard.
 Central location puts you 10 minutes from everything.
-The Philbrook Museum is in your backyard.
-Great for couples or young families who want urban energy.
+Best for couples or singles who want to walk to dinner and don't need the top school district.
+The social center of Tulsa.
+Friday night: cocktails at Valkyrie, dinner on Cherry Street, a walk through the Philbrook gardens before they close.

 $265KMedian home